dearestalexander/fm-s-links/README.md

   - CSS variables
   - CSS flexbox (as always lol)
   - CSS @media for width adjustment for mobile
+- JavaScript
+  - To toggle between different styles for the template vs. my own profile.

 ### What I learned

+On the template:

 I did some additional reading on variable fonts following on with from the last exercise.
 I was interested in the rational of providing variable fonts and static fonts.
 I considered adding references to both with @font-face and using the static fonts as a back-up.
 But I realised that this makes the use of variable fonts redundant as we don't save anything in terms of file download optimisation.
 I suppose you could just use one style of static font to replace multiple style usages of a variable font.
 But perhaps in real life it's better to just use standard fonts as a back up for failed variable font download.

+On adding my own variant:

+The style changes are fairly minor.
+Just color, image etc. However, I had some struggles with precedence in JavaScript.
+It took me a while to realise that if you have a style with an id as the selector then to toggle by class to a different style it won't work with just the class, you need to toggle to id.class to beat the id precedence.
+Coming out of this I feel like I have a better understanding of precedence and inheritence.

+I also hadn't realised that getElementByClassName returns a live collection, this caused some problems with my attempt to loop through the links, until I realised it's better to use querySelectorAll which returns a static nodelist.

 ### Continued development